kapouer/express-dom/README.md

 - page
   Plugins get a not yet loaded playwright page instance.
+  Use `page.on('idle', fn)` to run an *asynchronous* listener.
+  This idle event is emitted using a special promise-aware method, not the standard synchronous emitter.

 - settings
   see above for default settings, and below for per-request settings.